R2 Loss: Range Restriction Loss for Model Compression and Quantization

+A key difference between \name~and the existing regularization research for quantization is that other works does not explicitly consider the outliers nor weight ranges in a pre-trained model.
+Therefore, as shown in \cref{fig:weight_dist_mnv2}, the model trained with KURE still have wider weight ranges than models trained with \name~so that a quantization model from KURE would have a larger bin size which leads to bigger quantization error.
+Therefore, in our comparison experiment, our \name~shows noticeable improvement from KURE.

-We introduce $R^2$ as a regularization technique to reduce the range of weights for every layer.
-Our technique keeps the quantization/compression process simple without any intrusion to the actual training flow just like $L_1$ and $L_2$ regularization.
-Contrary to $L_1$ or $L_2$ regularization, $R^2$ only affects the outliers in weights by penalizing them while maintaining accuracy of the full precision model.
-While, such a constrained optimization can be formulated in various ways we propose 3 different ways of defining $R^2$.
-We start from basic $L_\infty$ loss, extend it to margin loss and finally introduce soft-min-max loss for adding $R^2$ to the training loss.
-These formulations are further elaborated as follows:
+We introduce \fname~as an auxiliary loss to reduce the range of weights for every layer to get better pre-trained models for further quantization or compression.
+Just like $L_1$ and $L_2$ regularization our approach is invariant to the quantization or compression technique used.
+But as opposed to $L_1$ or $L_2$ regularization, \fname~only affects the outliers in weights by penalizing them while maintaining accuracy of the full precision model.
+We demonstrate that $L_2$ regularization (1x(baseline) and 10x(heavy L2)) does not solve the problem of outliers in \cref{fig:weight_dist_mnv2}.
+As a reference for the expected weight distribution for a quantization friendly model we use the weight distribution from a model trained using KURE \cite{kure}.
+While, the idea of minimizing range can be formulated in various ways we propose 3 different ways of defining $R^2$.
+We start from $L_\infty$ loss, extend it to margin loss and finally introduce soft-min-max loss for adding \name~to the training loss.

-\begin{itemize} \item $L_\infty$ regularization: This method tries to penalize only the outliers in an iterative manner during training by adding $L_{\infty}(W)$ as a regularization term for every layer in the model.
+\textbf{$L_\infty$ \name}: This method tries to penalize only the outliers in an iterative manner during training by adding $L_{\infty}(W)$ as an auxiliary loss for every layer in the model.

+The effect of this formulation is described in \cref{fig:weight_dist_mnv2} where it shows that \fname~helps to get rid of all outliers in the model.
+In addition, it brings the overall range of weight down in contrast to KURE \cite{kure}, while, also making the weight distribution similar to a mixture of Gaussians as seen in KURE.

-\item Margin range-regularization: This is an extension of $L_{\infty}(W)$ regularization, where, we define a margin for the range of allowed weights.
+\textbf{Margin \name}: This is an extension of $L_{\infty}(W)$ \name, where, we define a margin for the range of allowed weights.
 Any weight outside this margin is penalized.
 In addition, we also penalize the width of the margin to ensure that the range of the overall weight distribution is small.
-The regularization loss for a given weight W is shown in \cref{eq:margin}.
+The auxiliary loss for a given weight W is shown in \cref{eq:margin}.
 Here $M$ is a learnable parameter per layer.

+The effect of margin \name~is similar to that of $L_\infty$ in terms of the final weight distribution as evident from \cref{fig:weight_dist_mnv2}.
+The only difference is that margin \name~penalizes all weight outside the margin per iteration in contrast to penalizing only the maximum weight.